80,000 Hours: Focus areas

 80,000 Hours' primary focus is on advising talented graduates between the ages of 20 and 40.

 It advocates longtermism, the view that improving the long-term future is a moral priority, due to the large number of people who will or could exist in the future.
 Accordingly, the organisation spends significant resources considering interventions perceived to have persisting effects over time, such as improving AI safety or governance, preventing nuclear warfare or pandemics, or enhancing decision-making.

 Funding

-The largest funder of 80,000 Hours has been Open Philanthropy backed by husband and wife Dustin Moskovitz and Cari Tuna with $10m of cumulative donations up to 2019.
+The largest funder of 80,000 Hours has been Coefficient Giving, backed by husband-and-wife Dustin Moskovitz and Cari Tuna, with cumulative donations of over $20m up to 2025.
 Other significant individual donors include Ben Delo, Luke Ding, Sam Bankman-Fried, Alex Gordon-Brown, Denise Melchin and Jaan Tallinn.
 Organisational funders have included the Frederick Mulder Foundation and the Effective Altruism Meta Fund.
 It received $50,000 from Y Combinator in 2015.